Created with Sketch. Created with Sketch.

 Project Managers Based on Orders

 At their best, they end up with a Business Case.
 At worst, they end up with projects.
-It is not a common case for Product Owners to be assigned strategic objectives and they are the ones responsible for building a business case and authenticating it repeatedly with clients and unveiling MVPs until they attain Product-Market Fit.
+It is not a common case for Product Owners to be assigned strategic objectives and they are the ones responsible for building a business case authenticating it repeatedly with clients and unveiling MVPs until they attain Product-Market Fit.

-A New Paradigm for hiring a Product Owner
+A New Paradigm for Hiring a Product Owner

 Most of the Product Owners have a project management background or an engineering background.
 As such, they do not have essential management skills.

-For companies to become genuinely Agile and thrive in the digital era, they have to organise for products and make the most out of the role of the Product Owner by transforming them into real Product Managers with absolute responsibility for building products customers will love in order to achieve business goals.
+For companies to become genuinely Agile and thrive in the digital era, they have to organise for products and make the most out of the role of the Product Owner by transforming them into real Product Managers with absolute responsibility for building products customers will love to achieve business goals.

 Also, the extra duties of the product manager are what allow effective product owners to make better decisions in a product company and they are what is usually missing in the job market.